Dear readers of ADxS.org, please forgive the disruption.

 • C-reactive protein (CRP)8

-In depression, the glucocorticoid receptor appears to be endowed with decreased sensitivity, whereas in PTSD, the glucocorticoid receptor shows increased sensitivity.
-In mice, an HDAC6 inhibitor normalized glucocorticoid receptor sensitivity and social behavior without concomitantly altering the glucocorticoid response to the DEX/CRH test.9
+In depression, the glucocorticoid receptor appears to be endowed with reduced sensitivity, whereas in PTSD the glucocorticoid receptor shows increased sensitivity.
+In mice, an HDAC6 inhibitor normalized glucocorticoid receptor sensitivity and social behavior without altering the glucocorticoid response to the DEX/CRH test.9

 3. Dysthymia